Image Colorization: A Survey and Dataset: Introduction

 where $\Phi(\cdot)$ is a function that converts the RGB image $I_{rgb}$ to a grayscale image $I_g$, for example as follows:

-Typically, colorization methods aim to restore the color in YUV space, where the model needs to predict only two channels, \ie U and V - instead of the three channels in RGB.
+Typically, colorization methods aim to restore the color in YUV space, where the model needs to predict only two channels, i.e., U and V - instead of the three channels in RGB.